mohsinht/site/pages/posts/apply-for-remote-jobs.md

 ---
-title: How to apply for a remote job
+title: Applying for a remote job (from scratch)
 date: 2022/4/03
-description: Comprehensive guide from start to end on how to apply for a remote job.
+description: Guide to find remote jobs if you are completely blank.
 tag: engineering, remote work
 author: You
 ---